objy-org/objy-catalog/README.md

 ### Why build a new mapper?

-Building mappers is the best way to participate in the SPOO Ecosystem.
+Building mappers is the best way to participate in the OBJY Ecosystem.

 Every use case may have different requirements for the technologies used.
 By matching requirements and technical solutions, the best results can be archieved.

-With many different mappers for different technologies, SPOO can be used to build platforms for a varaity of different use cases and domains.
+With many different mappers for different technologies, OBJY can be used to build platforms for a varaity of different use cases and domains.

 ### Natively integrate third party systems

-Mappers can also be used to connect to third party systems and introduce external data as SPOO objects.
+Mappers can also be used to connect to third party systems and introduce external data as OBJY objects.

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](...) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project itself is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.